mobizt/ESP-Google-Sheet-Client/README.md

-# Arduino Google Sheet Client Library for ESP32, ESP8266 and Raspberry Pi Pico (RP2040)
+# Arduino Google Sheet Client Library for Arduino devices

-Arduino Google Sheet Client Library for ESP32, ESP8266 and Raspberry Pi Pico (RP2040).
+Arduino Google Sheet Client Library for Arduino devices.

 This library works with Google Sheet APIs directly using the Service Account which is safe and reliable as it does not require Google AppScrips and other dirty HTTP hacks to work.